What is FU Money and How Do I Get Some?

 Your FU money needs to be invested in a non-retirement account.
 You need to be able to access your money penalty-free before you reach full retirement age, and you don’t want to risk your security in retirement by withdrawing these funds early.

-That being said, you need to have both an FU fund and a retirement account.
+That being said, you must have an FU fund and a retirement account.
 One tool that you can use for both is a Roth IRA.
 This investment vehicle allows you to put after-tax dollars into a retirement account and enable it to grow tax-free.
-You can withdraw any contributions you have made without penalty before full retirement age, but you can’t remove investment gains.
+You can withdraw your contributions without penalty before full retirement age, but you can’t remove investment gains.

-If you choose to use a Roth IRA as both, be sure that you aren’t risking your retirement by withdrawing.
+If you choose to use a Roth IRA for your retirement and FU fund, be sure you aren’t risking your retirement by withdrawing.
 It’s also vital to read the fine print about your specific account and the tax implications of withdrawing before you do so.

-To avoid risking any retirement income, I prefer to maintain my FU money in a non-retirement brokerage account.
-Everyone’s situation is different, and if you aren’t sure which is best, you should speak to a financial advisor.
+I prefer to maintain my FU money in a non-retirement brokerage account to avoid risking any retirement income.
+Everyone’s situation is different, and if you need help determining which is best, you should speak to a financial advisor.

 Increase Your Income